newtovaux/platforminfo/README.md

-# Platform #
+# PlatformInfo #
 A simple platform information plugin for WordPress.
 Shows you environment variables, PHP settings and more.

 ## Description ##
-*Platform* displays, ad-free, important information to help you diagnose issues with your WordPress setup or plugin development.
+*PlatformInfo* displays, ad-free, important information to help you diagnose issues with your WordPress setup or plugin development.
 Intended for use on stand-alone or shared-hosting platforms.

 ### Features ###